nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 2.3.
 List Ingredients

-Displays a list of all ingredients in the ingredient list
+You can view the full list of your ingredients that SITUS is currently tracking.

 Command: `list`

+Output:
 ```
 list
 ____________________________________________________